Kerry A. Skillin

-Ms. Skillin offers over 25 years of experience as a vocational rehabilitation case manager and vocational expert witness at CRC Services.
+Ms. Skillin offers over 25 years of experience as a vocational rehabilitation case manager, vocational consultant and vocational expert witness at CRC Services.
 In addition to being a nationally board certified vocational expert, Ms. Skillin is an International Psychometric Evaluation Certification (IPEC) member, demonstrating significant professional experience and competency in psychometric testing.
 She is also nationally certified as a rehabilitation counselor.
 Ms. Skillin is also licensed as a professional counselor in Connecticut, a licensed rehabilitation counselor in the Commonwealth of Massachusetts, and a Qualified Rehabilitation Counselor in the State of Rhode Island.

 Ms. Skillin is requested as a vocational expert by members of the plaintiff and defense bar to conduct vocational assessments and testify before fact finders on matters concerning employability, wage earning capacity, work search diligence, and vocational rehabilitation mitigation in personal injury, product liability, employment law, medical malpractice, workers' compensation and divorce matters.

 Through the course of her tenure with CRC Services, LLC Ms. Skillin has evaluated and worked with clients with a variety of physical, mental health, and cognitive disorders related to: traumatic brain injury (TBI), spinal cord injury, birth trauma, orthopedic, neurological, gastrointestinal, cardiovascular, respiratory, immune, urinary dysfunction, PTSD, depression, anxiety, and bipolar disorder conditions; for example.